Dependency Pairs for Expected Innermost Runtime Complexity and Strong Almost-Sure Termination of Probabilistic Term Rewriting: Annotated Dependency Pairs

 The \textit{canonical ADP} of a probabilistic rule $\ell \to \mu = \{p_1\!: r_1, \dots, p_k\!: r_k\}$ is $\ADPair{\ell \to \mu} = \ell \to \{p_1 : \annoD(r_1), \dots, p_k : \annoD(r_k)\}^{\ttrue}$.
 The ca\-no\-nical ADPs of a PTRS $\R$ are $\ADPair{\R} = \{ \ADPair{\ell \to \mu} \mid \ell \to \mu \in \R\}$. \end{definition}

-For a set of ADPs we can define the defined symbols, constructors, and basic terms as for a TRS, because the left-hand sides of the ADPs are the left-hand sides of the original rewrite rules.
+For a set of ADPs, the defined symbols, constructors, and basic terms are defined as for a TRS, because the left-hand sides of the ADPs are the left-hand sides of the original rewrite rules.

 \begin{example}[Canonical Annotated Dependency Pairs] The canonical ADPs $\ADPair{\R_1}$ and $\ADPair{\R_2}$ of $\R_1$ and $\R_2$ from \Cref{ex:LeadingExamples} are:

 { {\allowdisplaybreaks }} \end{example}